algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 **Steps:**

 1. Ensure the anti-thief device is charging and its battery level is greater than or equal to 80%.
-2. Put the test tips on the pins of the board shown as an attachement, to measure the current.
+2. Put the test tips on the pins of the board shown as an attachment, to measure the current.

 ### 44. Charging - Sleep mode disabling